hyunkyu-Park/MINI_instagram/README.md

 Cause: The names of photos saved by users may overlap ex: dog.jpg

-Resolution: Create random UUIDs using uuid.uuid4(.hex), change them to lowercase using pathlib.path(filename).suffix.lower() and save them (unifying by lowercase since not all environments are case sensitive)
+Solution: Create random UUIDs using uuid.uuid4(.hex), change them to lowercase using pathlib.path(filename).suffix.lower() and save them (unifying by lowercase since not all environments are case sensitive)

 ## Page infinite loading issue
 Situation: When user click a button depending on whether user follow or not, I wrote the code to change the status to Follow->Unfollow or Unfollow->Page.
 But Infinite Loading occured

 Cause: Implemented function call not function reference <br>

-Resolution:
+Solution:
 <input type="submit" value="unfollow" onClick={() => handleUnfollow(username) }/> vs <input type="submit" value="unfollow" onClick={handleUnfollow(username)}/

 Method 1 (Function Reference):